Different Types of Rubber Elastomers

 Vulcanization strengthens natural rubber through the addition of heat and sulfur.
 Unlike natural rubber, vulcanized rubber is more elastic and can withstand higher pressure and stress.

 The properties of vulcanized rubber include excellent resilience, tear resistance, low water absorption, chemical resistance, and excellent tensile strength.
-Furthermore, this type of elastomer has increased electrical insulation and good resistance to abrasion.

 2. Butyl Rubber Elastomer